Fridge003/Fridge003/README.md

 Welcome to my GitHub profile! 🌟

 I'm Baizhou Zhang, a master student majoring in computer science at UC San Diego.
+I graduated from Peking University with a Bachelor of Science degree in artificial intelligence.

 I'm interested in the area of machine learning systems, including training frameworks, inference frameworks and deep learning compilers.